 #1-If you have a known working power supply, install that one and recheck if your graphics card turns on.

-you can try installing the graphics card in a different slot and see its working.
+you can try establishing the graphics card in a separate slot and see it’s working.
 If the screen doesn’t pause, it may be a problem with your motherboard or graphics card.

 If the computer booted adequately in your test, the motherboard in the original system is likely faulty.
 If the first PC fails to power on in the diagnostic test, then it is likely that its graphics card may be faulty.